-In our last neighborhood meeting, it was decide that our goal was to restore our street back to a dead-end.
-Apparently, our street was a dead-end years ago and was changed because the Nashville Fire Station 20 was located on Richard Jones Road.
+In our last neighborhood meeting, it was decided that our goal was to restore our street back to a dead-end.
+Apparently, our street was a dead-end years ago and was changed because Nashville Fire Station 20 was located on Richard Jones Road.
 Nashville Fire Station 20 has since been relocated to Harding Place, 2.2 miles from Oriole Place.
 We determined that we would prefer to have the ‘dead-end’ be on the Shackleford Road (South bound) end of the street.

 The second option, as voted by the Oriole Place residents, would be to make the street a cul-de-sac with the end of the street and ‘turnaround area’ being on the Richard Jones (north bound) end.